 A: The goal of therapy is to desensitize patients to an allergic food.
 This helps reduce the risk, frequency, and severity of anaphylaxis from accidental exposure.
 OIT helps increase the reactivity threshold so that higher amount of allergenic food can be tolerated without allergic reactions.
 The first target goal is to eliminate the risk of reaction with accidental exposure and cross contamination.

 A: When the full dose has been reached, we schedule follow ups after 1 month, 3 months, 6 months, and then once a year.

 A: The average reported desensitization success rate is 80-95%.

 A: Yes, we participate with most major health insurance plans and likely accept your insurance.
 The consultation, testing and oral challenges are usually covered services by most health plans.
 As OIT is considered an elective process at this point, the coverage and reimbursement varies widely among various commercial insurances.
 As OIT is not considered a standard of care by health insurance companies, most patients have some cost sharing for OIT.
 Please check with our OIT coordinator to get the estimate on the out of pocket costs related to OIT.
 Please call our billing manager at 631-446-1436 for details.

 A: Each food OIT process is food specific.
 Completing one program does not treat other food allergies.
-Some patients have shown benefit in cross reactive food allergies.
+Some patients have shown benefits in cross reactive food allergies.
 Peanut, milk, and egg OIT are done individually.
 Some foods can be combined based on our clinical decision.
 Multiple tree nuts now can be combined in one protocol.
 We combine foods for OIT based on individual patient’s needs and family’s commitments to the process.

 PLEASE note: frequently asked question responses are NO substitute for in-office physician care and advice.